dknoma/kiyobot/README.md

 ## Version 1.0.0
 * __Diskiyord API__:
-    * A basic java API that allows users to create their own basic messaging bot for Discord.
+    * A basic java API that allows users to create their own basic messaging kiyobot for Discord.
-    * The user can make the bot respond to messages in the same channel, or make message output to a different channel if they need something like a debugging channel.
+    * The user can make the kiyobot respond to messages in the same channel, or make message output to a different channel if they need something like a debugging channel.
-    * Requires an authorization token from Discord to make a bot with this API.
+    * Requires an authorization token from Discord to make a kiyobot with this API.

 ## Version 0.1.0
-* Basic library set up, allows bot to view and send messages to a channel.
+* Basic library set up, allows kiyobot to view and send messages to a channel.

 # JQL Revision History